Rukeanu/SQL-8/README.md

 | ------ | ------ |
 | Let's check one of the famous "Phantom Reads" database patterns, but under the isolation level `REPEATABLE READ`.
 You can see a graphical representation of this anomaly on a picture.
 The horizontal red line represents the final results after all sequential steps for both Sessions. | ![D08_11](misc/images/D08_11.png) |

-Please summarize all ratings for all pizzerias in one transaction mode for Session #1 and then `UPDATE` the rating to 5 value for "Pizza Hut" restaurant in Session #2 (in the same order as in the picture).
+Please summarize all ratings for all pizzerias in one transaction mode for Session #1 and then make `INSERT` of the new restaurant 'Kazan Pizza 2' with rating 4 and ID=11 in Session #2 (in the same order as in the picture).

 ## Chapter XI
 ## Exercise 07 - Deadlock